SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v1.5.0 =
+* Major overhaul of the configuration panel.
+* Introduced new options, including a fully customizable paywall.

 = v1.4.2 =
 Fixed permanent admin connection (again).